dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 you know, suppose I did this, what would happen?

-# Chapter 5

-Um, in almost any other discipline, uh

-you start with conclusions, you know, I want to do this

-I want to build a bridge, you know

-I want, I want to, to make money

-I want to do this, okay?

-And then you, you, you find the paths to get there.

-Um, a lot.

-..

-there's, uh, there's a lot less sort of speculation about

-you know, suppose I did this, what would happen?

 Um, you know, planning and, and modeling.

 Um, uh, speculative fiction maybe is, is one other place